cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

 ### Organization application

-At this stage, there should be an ideas page with a few ideas listed.
+At this stage, an ideas page should be listed with a few ideas.

 Tasks:
 * Apply to the program.